dusk-network/dusk-migration/README.md

 This project contains the smart contract and related scripts for migrating DUSK tokens from ERC20/BEP20 to native DUSK.
 The project is built using Hardhat.

+**Migration Flow**:
+1. User invokes `migrate()` with ERC20/BEP20 DUSK tokens and their Dusk mainnet Moonlight key.
+2. The contract locks the ERC20/BEP20 tokens and emits a `Migration` event.
+3. An external service listens to the event and reissues native DUSK on the Dusk network.

 ## Overview

 The DUSK migration contract is designed to lock DUSK into the contract, and provide a receiving address on the DUSK side.
 It includes: